pvandervelde/mindvortex/src/posts/2020-11-01-Software-development-pipeline-infrastructure-dependency-reduction.md

 So what does unwanted coupling between the pipeline and the infrastructure mean?
 After all the pipeline code makes assumptions about the capabilities of the infrastructure it runs on, just like every other piece of code.
-Examples of unwanted dependencies are:
+For development pipelines examples of unwanted dependencies are:

 - The pipeline is created by using tasks specific to a CI/CD system which means that the artefacts can only be created on the infrastructure
+- Pipeline stages expect the outputs from previous stages to be available on the executor, or worse, they expect the outputs from other pipelines to be on the executor
 - A pipeline task assumes that certain tools have been installed on the executors
 - A pipeline task assumes that it has specific permissions on an executor
-- Pipeline stages expect the outputs from previous stages to be available on the executor, or worse, they expect the outputs from other pipelines to be on the executor

-The first item mentioned impacts the velocity at which development can take place.
+The first two items mentioned impacts the velocity at which development can take place.
 By relying completely on the CI/CD system for artefact creation cycle times increases.
 Additionally making changes to the pipeline often requires executing it multiple times to debug it.